Top Loan Setbacks that VA’s Encounter

 Seller Resistance to VA loans

 Many sellers find VA loans unattractive; this makes them uncomfortable, and they end up resisting VA home loan deals.
 Some of the reasons are; VA appraisals- as discussed above, which impose minimum property requirements that require a home to meet the agency guidelines for safety and livability.
 They have extensive appraisals such that they undervalue homes.
 Which makes sellers resist most of them.
 In some markets, sellers must pay closing costs if veterans buy a property with zero down payment.
 Most sellers frown at such offers.
-The closing process may be extended due to delayed paperwork in most instances.
+The closing process of the VA loan may be extended due to delays in paperworks.
 Sellers want fast business, and this is not pleasing to them at all.

 You May Have Less Equity in Your Home

 Ironic because buying a home with little or no money is one of the most significant advantages of a VA loan.
 However, this can also be a disadvantage.
-Once you move into the home, you’ll have a property that is 100% financed.
-When the VA funding fee is added to the loan amount, you’ll be in a negative equity position from the beginning.
+A person will have a property that is 100% financed once they move into the home.
+When the VA funding fee is added to the loan amount, there is a negative equity position from the beginning.
 If the property’s value increases in the market, this becomes a temporary problem.
 But, if the market is either flat or declining, there’s a severe problem.
-If you need to sell your home and have no equity, you may be forced to write a check at the closing table to cover any closing costs associated with the sale; not a typical case but a potential disadvantage you need to be aware of.
+Needing to sell your home and have no equity, forced to write a check at the closing table to cover any closing costs associated with the sale; not a typical case but a potential disadvantage you need to be aware of.

 Finally, even though you’re eligible for a VA loan, it may not be your best financing option to purchase a home.
 Depending on your financial position, you might want to weigh your options and choose the best option for yourself.
 If your best choice is a VA loan, then be sure to do your due diligence and find a reputable VA lender.
 The lender you choose will determine how your loan application process will go.
 Finding a company that does a substantial amount of VA business is the safest way to take.
 Most lenders have no experience with VA loans and may end up giving you unnecessary headaches.